Darioc18/rock-paper-scissors/README.md

 ### Imagery

 Incorporating imagery has been a key aspect of the Rock, Paper, Scissors game's visual appeal.
 [Patrojk](https://patorjk.com/software/taag/#p=display&f=Graffiti&t=Type%20Something%20) was used to create the game title and the instruction page title.
-Patrojkwas is a tool that convert text to a font in Ascii format.
+Patrojkwas is a tool that converts text to a font in Ascii format.

 ![Title ASCII](documentation/images/title.png)

 ![Instructions ASCII](documentation/images/instructions.png)

 ASCII art symbols for Rock, Paper, and Scissors hands were also used.
-They serve a functional purpose by making it easy for users to identify their choices and grasp the game's fundamental mechanics at a glance.
+They make it easier for users to identify their choices and grasp the game's mechanics at a glance.

-The careful integration of these ASCII art elements aims to enhance the overall presentation of the game, adding creativity while ensuring clarity and user-friendliness remain uncompromised.
+The integration of these ASCII art elements aims to enhance the overall presentation of the game, adding creativity while ensuring clarity and user-friendliness remain uncompromised.

 ## Features